SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/05-Trie/05-Trie.md

 # Trie

 Trie is a special type of tree, it was developed to solve multiple string-related problems.
-Storing strings in the Trie allows us to quickly search and retrieve worlds.
+Storing strings in the Trie allows us to quickly search and retrieve words.
 <br/>
 <br/>